 Also, patient counseling is another major specialty in pharmacy.
 One can earn around $145,000 in one year.

-Pharmacist Salary Based on Experience in U.S.
+Experience-based Pharmacist Salary in US

 An entry-level pharmacist with less than 1 year of experience should expect to earn an average total compensation (including bonuses, tips, and overtime pay) of about $53.99.

 A pharmacist with just 1-4 years of experience earns a total average compensation of $55.55.

 A pharmacist who has about 5-9 years of experience earns an average compensation of $58.74.